Jordan KahncloseAuthor: Jordan Kahn

-About: Craig Hunter is a main contributor for the Jace Hall Show and has been an avid gamer for over 15 years.
-He also freelances for a number of websites and magazines covering mobile products and emerging technologies.See Authors Posts (1161)
+About: Jordan Kahn is a main contributor for the Jace Hall Show and has been an avid gamer for over 15 years.
+He also writes about all things Google for 9to5Google.com and covers breaking Apple news for 9to5Mac and mobile products for Butterscotch.com.See Authors Posts (346)

 Remember Microsoft’s vision of the future concept video that we showed you a couple weeks back?
 It might have impressed some, but former Human-Interface Inventor for Apple Bret Victor is calling out Microsoft, saying the concept is a “timid increment from the status quo.”